 In the last few decades, Haida Gwaii has been the locus of contentious battles over sovereignty and sustainable resource management.
 Some of these battles continue today; the status of local herring fisheries, for example, which continue to be of utmost important to local peoples, is in question, though there are strong interests in reestablishing commercial fisheries.
 Likewise, plans for an oil pipeline portend increase shipping traffic and risk of environmental contamination for these sacred ecosystems.

-This research is interested in learning more about the past and present human ecology of the islands.
-To what extent did herring fisheries and other aspects of the maritime environment contribute to regional sustainability historically, and how should they be managed today in order to restore herring populations such that local people's values for these fisheries and commercial interests could coexist?
-To get at these questions we need to dig into complex and very personal ecologies of health and sustainability.
+This research is interested in learning more about the past and present food systems of the islands.
+To what extent do wild foods currently contribute to local food security and well-being, and how do people want these resources managed?
+To get at these questions we need to dig into complex and very personal experiences of wellness and relationships with the natural world.
 How do local people define sustainability?
 What role for health and well-being in that definition?

 Some of my partners in this work include: the "Ocean Tipping Points" project, Parks Canada, and the Northwest Fisheries Science Center.